 Dr. Berry earned her Ph.D. in chemical engineering from Northwestern University and received her B.S. and M.S. in chemical/biochemical engineering from Tufts University.

-Bo Cumbo joined Sarepta in January 2013 and serves as our Chief Commercial Officer.
+Bo Cumbo joined Sarepta in January 2013 and is Executive Vice President and Chief Commercial Officer.

 From June 2010 to January 2013, Mr. Cumbo worked at Vertex Pharmaceuticals, a biopharmaceutical company, where he served as Vice President of Sales and Treatment Education for the launch of Incivek, one of the most successful drug launches in the history of U.S. pharmaceuticals.